Reaching a Consensus in Predictive Loops: Preliminaries and related work

 \subsection{Platform influence}

-It has been widely documented that beyond peer interaction, the exposure to online content on digital platforms also shapes individuals' opinions.
+It has been widely documented that beyond peer interaction, the exposure to online content on digital platforms shapes individuals' opinions.
 For example, yelp recommendations shape restaurant choices~\citep{anderson12yelp}, TV advertisements influences consumer preferences~\citep{adomavicius2013recommender}, and ranking algorithms shape clicks~\citep{narayana15click,ursu18expedia,mendler2024engine}.
-Phenomena such as the spreading of misinformation~\citep{del2016spreading}, filter bubble~\citep{pariser2011filter}, polarisation~\citep{perra2019modelling}, and echo chamber~\citep{cinelli2021echo} can be unwanted outcomes from it.
+Phenomena such as the spreading of misinformation~\citep{del2016spreading}, filter bubble~\citep{pariser2011filter}, polarisation~\citep{perra2019modelling}, and echo chamber~\citep{cinelli2021echo,chaney2018algorithmic} can be unwanted outcomes from it.

 Prior work in opinion dynamics accounts for platform influence by modeling how platforms intervene on the network structure.
-For example, \cite{pescetelli2022bots} treat platforms as an extra node in the graph and study their influence on consensus opinion. \citet{zhou2024modeling} and \cite{chitra2019understanding} model the influence of platform recommendations as changes to the edge weights. \citet{santos21link,wang2023relationship} study how link recommendations can influence network structure and equilibria.
-In our model, instead, everything that changes are the predictions and we focus on the coupling of opinions and future platform recommendations through data-driven model retraining.
+For example, \citet{zhou2024modeling} and \cite{chitra2019understanding} model the influence of platform recommendations as changes to the edge weights. \citet{santos21link} and \citet{wang2023relationship} study how link recommendations can influence network structure and equilibria. \citet{out2024impact} study the influence of biased media by modeling the platform as a node with its own expressed opinion, connected to every individual in the network. \cite{pescetelli2022bots} treat platforms as a filter that ranks the opinions of neighbors and study the equilibrium effect of bots using agent-based simulation.
+In our model, platforms directly influence individuals' opinions through self-fulfilling predictions.
+Further, the platform is external to the graph and offers personalized predictions to every individual.

 Akin to \citet{jia2015opinion,jia2019opinion} and \citet{friedkin2016theory}, we consider the evolution of opinions across multiple stages of peer interactions.
-But instead of reasoning about changes in the weighting of individuals through social dynamics, we leave the network untouched and study the evolution of opinions when the platform deploys an updated model in each instance.
+But instead of reasoning about changes in the weighting of individuals through social dynamics, we leave the network untouched and study the evolution of opinions when the platform updates the prediction for each individual before each round of peer interactions.